Table of Contents

 The Family Bakery

 We initially spotted The Family Bakery during our Santorini wine tour.
-Once we realized that the Megalochori bakery was literally a two-minute drive from Venetsanos Winery (see below), a visit was inevitable a few days later.
+Once we realized that the Megalochori bakery was literally a two-minute drive from Venetsanos Winery, a visit was inevitable a few days later.

 With a strip mall exterior more resembling a New Jersey convenience store than a European bakery, the Family Bakery has a wide selection of desserts and is open 24/7.
 This bakery possesses a truly local feel and sells a range of cooked food suitable for a quick meal on the go.

-We shared a decadent dessert called a ‘triangalo panaromico’ according to the cashier.
-With a honey-coated shell, sweet cream and pistachio bits, this pastry may have been the best dessert we ate in Santorini.
+We shared a decadent trigona during our visit.
+With its honey-coated shell, sweet cream and pistachio bits, this pastry may have been the best dessert we ate in Santorini.

 Pro Tip